maaaxinfinity/Splinecart-zhcn/README.md

 # Forkcart
-A fork of the Splinecart mod by FoundationGames.
+A fork of the Splinecart mod, which was developed by FoundationGames.
 This fork was created to add new features to the mod and to port it to more versions.
 ## License
 This mod is licensed under the MIT license.
-This mod is based on Splinecart, also licensed under the MIT license:
+This mod is a fork of Splinecart, also licensed under the MIT license:
 ```
 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal